PeskyPotato/GrabIt/README.md

 # RedditImageBackup

-This project will help you backup subreddits.
-This downloads and organises images, self posts, gifs and videos by subreddit and user.
+RedditImageBackup is a tool built to archive self-posts, images, gifs and videos from subreddit and users.
+This program works through the command line and uses Python 3.

-## Getting Started
+## Installation

 Add your [imgur](https://imgur.com/account/settings/apps) and [reddit](https://www.reddit.com/prefs/apps/) credentials in the `creds.py` file.